 - Place the book in a basket or on a shelf in your baby’s play area.
 Read the book often, and your baby will begin to memorize facial features.

-Your baby may already be interested in exploring her toes, making it just the right time for a little “toe play” that reminds her of all the people who love her.
+Your baby may already be interested in exploring their toes, making it just the right time for a little “toe play” that reminds your little one of all the people who love them.

-- Tell your baby you would like to play a game with her toes.
+- Tell your baby you would like to play a game with their toes.
 A nice beginning to this game is a kiss on the foot.

-- Now, holding one foot gently in your palm with one hand, use your index finger and thumb to wiggle each toe in succession while you say this rhyme in a high-pitched, exaggerated tone of voice.
+- Now, holding one foot gently in your palm with one hand, use your index finger and thumb to wiggle each toe in succession while you say the rhyme that follows in a high-pitched, exaggerated tone of voice.
 In the last line, fill in your name or the name of someone in your baby’s life: Mommy, Daddy, Grandma.

 - Start with the biggest toe and end with the pinkie toe.